 The signature page for CEFIA's Emergency Procedures is in the Appendix.
 All employees must review and sign the policy in the Appendix and return it to Human Resources.

-APPENDIX
+APPENDIX AND FORMS

-Employee Handbook Acknowledgement
+Employee Acknowledgement form

 The Employee Handbook describes important information about CEFIA, and I understand that I should consult my supervisor or the Manager, Human Resources regarding any questions not answered in the Handbook.